 A total body lift is a combination of both lower and upper body lifts, as well as any other body contouring procedures a patient may request, such as an arm lift or breast lift.
 Dr. Gardner and Dr. Baccaro typically perform total body lifting surgery in multiple procedures at their practice in order to minimize the risk of complications.

 Patients who wish to reshape the appearance of their breasts, chests, backs, hips, buttocks, thighs and stomachs often have great results with this incredible procedure.
 The procedure offers patients a total body makeover, improving the contours of the entire body and successfully eliminating all of patients' problem areas.

 Recovering from Body Lift Surgery

-Unlike most plastic surgery procedures, a body lift requires patients be admitted to the hospital for two to three nights following the procedure.
+Unlike most plastic surgery procedures, a body lift requires that patients be admitted to the hospital for two to three nights following the procedure.
 Body lift is an invasive surgical procedure, so there are risks for complications.
-After the procedure, Dr. Gardner will carefully outline a list of instructions in order to encourage healthy recovery periods and minimize any risks.
+After the procedure, Dr. Gardner or Dr. Baccaro will carefully outline a list of instructions in order to encourage healthy recovery periods and minimize any risks.

-Once patients are released from the hospital, Dr. Gardner recommends patients rest for four to six weeks before returning to normal activities.
-He will provide patients with compression garments and dressings until most of the swelling subsides, typically within six weeks.
+Once patients are released from the hospital, patients should rest for four to six weeks before returning to normal daily activities.
+Our surgeons He provide patients with compression garments and dressings until most of the swelling subsides, typically within six weeks.